 When it comes to the projects on web or app design, then we usually work according to the following scheme.
-The designer assigned to the project carries out research and develops the first variant of one screen or one web-page which is highly saturated with details to understand the general direction of customer’s wishes and visualize efficient solution for the problem.
+The designer assigned to the project carries out research and develops the first variant of one screen or one web-page which is highly saturated with details to understand the general direction of customer’s wishes and visualize an efficient solution for the problem.
 It is presented to the customer being appropriately framed up.
 If the customer approves the general direction for this one screen, then the designer can work on the rest.
-If the customer isn’t satisfied, the designer and the project manager working with him or her try to obtain maximum possible information to understand what is the reason by which the solution is not accepted.
-Then the designer provides redesign which sometimes needs some small alteration and in other cases whole change of direction.
+If the customer isn’t satisfied, the designer and the project manager working with him or her try to obtain maximum possible information to understand what is the reason for which the solution is not accepted.
+Then the designer provides redesign which sometimes needs some small alteration and in other cases a whole change of direction.
 On this way, up to three redesigns can be provided.
-Usually it is more than enough because designers in the studio are very attentive to details and do their best to accomplish the task sucessfully.
+Usually, it is more than enough because designers in the studio are very attentive to details and do their best to accomplish the task successfully.

 First sketches in search for general solution

 However, it should be mentioned that everything said above doesn’t mean the designer just does what the customer says without any analysis.
-The process of design is a really sophisticated mechanism and it is vital to remember that the final product will be used not only by the customer, but first of all by users.
-Therefore, creating the product which looks great and satisfies the customers wishes but doesn’t correspond with needs and tastes of the target audience means to create a dead product.
+The process of design is a really sophisticated mechanism and it is vital to remember that the final product will be used not only by the customer but first of all by users.
+Therefore, creating the product which looks great and satisfies the customer’s wishes but doesn’t correspond to needs and tastes of the target audience means to create a dead product.
 Considering this, our designers always work in conditions of the open dialogue with the customers and are ready to explain some specific features of interface design and advocate the most optimal ones for the sake of successful result.

 5. How do you collaborate with customers?
 What tools and software do you use for it?

-As we have already mentioned before, the process of collaboration is essential for successful and fast design process.
+As we have already mentioned before, the process of collaboration is essential for the successful and fast design process.
 There’s nothing more important for the efficient collaboration than fast and clear feedback so we apply well-known and greatly performing tools used by a lot of teams all over the world.
 The top leader of this list is Trello.
 We use it from the very start of our work both for collaboration with customers and fast effective internal information flow.
 It is simple, clear, reliable and multifunctional, that’s why customers also like the way it keeps things organized and under control.

 Working flow with Trello